STEPS TO WRITE THE EXECUTIVE SUMMARY OF A BUSINESS PLAN

 SAMPLE EXECUTIVE SUMMARIES

-The Executive Summary of the business plan should be written after you have finalised the writing of the whole business plan, which of course must have included the financial projections.
+The Executive Summary of the business plan should be written after you have finalized the writing of the whole business plan, which of course must have included the financial projections.